browndw/docuscospacy/README.md

 ### What is DocuScope?

-DocuScope is a dictionary-based tagger, developed by David Kaufer and Suguru Ishizaki at Carnegie Mellon University.
+DocuScope is a dictionary-based tagger, developed by [David Kaufer and Suguru Ishizaki](https://www.igi-global.com/chapter/computer-aided-rhetorical-analysis/61054) at Carnegie Mellon University.
 You can find an early version of the dictionary [here](https://github.com/docuscope/DocuScope-Dictionary-June-26-2012).

 The tagger organizes words and phrases into 38 rhetorically oriented categories.
 (You can find descriptions of the categories below.)
 The spaCy model was trained on data tagged with the 2020 version of the dictionary.

 ### Why use the spaCy model?

 DocuScope has been used in a wide variety of studies.
-It has proven particularly effective in modelling variation (in genre, register, and style) in a variety of historical, literary, educational, and political texts (Hope and Witmore 2004, Marcellino 2014, Parry-Giles and Kaufer 2017, Taguchi et al. 2017, Tootalian 2017, Zhao and Kaufer 2013, Kaufer et al. 2005).
+It has proven particularly effective in modelling variation (in genre, register, and style) in a variety of historical, literary, educational, and political texts (Brown and Laudenbach 2021, Hope and Witmore 2004, Marcellino 2014, Parry-Giles and Kaufer 2017, Taguchi et al. 2017, Tootalian 2017, Zhao and Kaufer 2013).

 The spaCy model makes some of that explanatory power more readily available to researchers, students, and NLP professionals.

 Additionally, the model was trained on the CLAWS7 part-of-speech tagset.
 This is useful for anyone who wants to compare results to any of [the BYU family of corpora](https://www.english-corpora.org/), which uses the same system.

+Note that there is also [a more accurate model trained on BERT](https://huggingface.co/browndw/docusco-bert).
+However, that model requires more expertise to implement, particularly on longer texts.

 ### Model output

+Many DocuScope tokens are made up of multiple words.
+Thus, the model was trianed using a NER pipeline and a typical IOB scheme.

+DocuScope tags can, therefore, be accessing using any of the **ent** attributes and the CLAWS7 tags using the **tag** attributes.

+For example, tokenizing the sentence:

 > Jaws is a shrewd cinematic equation which not only gives you one or two very nasty turns when you least expect them but, possibly more important, knows when to make you think another is coming without actually providing it.

+would produce:

 | |text|tag\_|ent\_|ent\_type_ |
 |---|---|---|---|--- |